homebridge-plugins/homebridge-tp-link-powerline/README.md

 # Homebridge TP-Link Powerline Platform Plugin

-This is a Homebridge platform plugin for TP-Link Powerline devices.
+This Homebridge platform plugin for TP-Link Powerline devices shows the device status (connected or not connected).